site24x7/plugins/glassfish/readme.md

-Active Sessions  			| 	Number of active sessions Expired Sessions  			| 	Total number of expired sessions Rejected Sessions  			| 	Total number of rejected sessions Garbage Collection Count  		| 	Number of garbage collections that have occurred Garbage Collection Time  		| 	Approximate accumulated collection elapsed time in milliseconds Classes Loaded  			|	Number of classes that are currently loaded in the JVM Total Classes Loaded  			| 	Total number of classes that have been loaded since the JVM has started execution Classes Unloaded  			| 	Total number of classes that have been unloaded since the JVM has started execution
+Active Sessions  			| 	Number of active sessions Expired Sessions  			| 	Total number of expired sessions Rejected Sessions  			| 	Total number of rejected sessions GC Count  				| 	Number of garbage collections that have occurred GC Time  				| 	Approximate accumulated collection elapsed time in milliseconds Classes Loaded  			|	Number of classes that are currently loaded in the JVM Total Classes Loaded  			| 	Total number of classes that have been loaded since the JVM has started execution Classes Unloaded  			| 	Total number of classes that have been unloaded since the JVM has started execution